 I couldn’t believe what He responded!
 Do you want to know what it is?
 Brace yourself.

 I didn’t exactly rush to the throne room to get a clear answer on how long; I threw a temper tantrum instead.
-I kept telling myself it might only be for a few days just to make myself feel better.
+In all honesty, I kept telling myself it might only be for a few days just to make myself feel better.